 IF your fiancé is in Immigration Holding (ICE), he must also get permission from that department prior to getting married.

 Here’s a checklist for when you go to pick up your marriage license:

 - Bring $275 cash for your wedding Officiant, or, you can pay us in advance using VENMO, Zelle, Chase QuickPay, Square, or Paypal to Family & Friends.
 We can email you in invoice that you can pay with a credit card as well.
 Money order or cashiers check are fine, but not a personal check, because we don’t have time to cash it.

 - Bring $65 to pay for your CONFIDENTIAL marriage license (I believe the County Clerk accepts debit cards and checks)

 - Bring proof that your fiancé is incarcerated.
-Any recent papers from the court showing your fiancé is in jail, or a receipt from depositing money into your fiancés account at the jail will suffice.
+Any recent papers from the court showing your fiancé is in jail, or a recent receipt from depositing money into your fiancés account at the jail will suffice.
 The County Clerk will not accept an old receipt.
 Nor will they accept a receipt on your cell phone.
 They want a paper receipt.
+It is RIDICULOUS.

 - Bring your drivers license.